Agenda - 2025

 Catered Morning Break and Networking Time

-Sponsored by – KTA
+Sponsored by – AMPP and KTA

 10:30am – 11:15am – Presentation